centreon/centreon-documentation/en/integrations/centreon-ha/installation-2-nodes.md

 ### Kernel network tuning

-In order to improve the cluster reliability, and since *Centreon HA* only supports IP v4, we recommend to apply the following kernel settings all your Centreon servers (including pollers):
+In order to improve the cluster reliability, and since *Centreon HA* only supports IPv4, we recommend to apply the following kernel settings all your Centreon servers (including pollers):

 ```bash
 cat >> /etc/sysctl.conf <<EOF